debesyla/dazniausi-zodziai/docs/stories/story-2-3.md

 #### Definition of Done

-- [ ] Functional requirements met
+- [x] Functional requirements met
-- [ ] Integration requirements verified
+- [x] Integration requirements verified
-- [ ] Existing functionality regression tested
+- [x] Existing functionality regression tested
-- [ ] Code follows existing patterns and standards
+- [x] Code follows existing patterns and standards
-- [ ] Tests pass (existing and new)
+- [x] Tests pass (existing and new)
-- [ ] Documentation updated if applicable
+- [x] Documentation updated if applicable

+#### Dev Agent Record

+**Current Implementation Details:**

+The selector component in `src/routes/+page.svelte` was updated in story 2-2 to use dynamic options generated from the `getAvailableDatasets()` function.
+The selector now populates options automatically from the list of available JSON files in the data directory.

+**Integration Approach:**

+- Replaced hardcoded `<option>` elements with a dynamic `{#each}` loop over the `options` array.
+- Maintained selection binding and current behavior through `selectedFilename` state.
+- Preserved translated labels using `getDatasetLabel()` function for known datasets.

+**Testing:**

+- Existing tests verify the dynamic options rendering.
+- All tests pass, confirming no regressions.

+**Agent Model Used:** GitHub Copilot

+**Debug Log References:** None

+**Completion Notes List:**

+- Selector update was implemented as part of story 2-2.
+- No additional changes required for this story.
+- Functionality verified through existing test suite.

+**File List:** No new files modified or added (changes made in story 2-2).

+**Change Log:** No changes made in this story.